The Neoliberal Age?

 Edited by Aled Davies, Ben Jackson, and Florence Sutcliffe-Braithwaite

-Where the standard story sees neoliberalism as right-wing, this book points to some left-wing origins, too.
-Where the standard story emphasises the agency of think-tanks and politicians, this book shows that other actors from the corporate world were also highly significant.
-Where the standard story can suggest that neoliberalism transformed subjectivities and social lives, this book shows other forces which helped make Britain more individualistic in the late twentieth century.
+Where the standard story sees neoliberalism as right-wing, this book points to some left-wing origins, too; where the standard story emphasises the agency of think-tanks and politicians, this book shows that other actors from the business world were also highly significant.
+Where the standard story can suggest that neoliberalism transformed subjectivities and social lives, this book illuminates other forces which helped make Britain more individualistic in the late twentieth century.

-The analysis thus takes neoliberalism seriously but also shows that it cannot be the only explanatory framework for understanding contemporary Britain, and that ‘neoliberal’ cannot be the only descriptor used to categorise Britain in the past 50 years.
+The analysis thus takes neoliberalism seriously but also shows that it cannot be the only explanatory framework for understanding contemporary Britain.
 The book showcases cutting-edge research, making it useful to researchers and students, as well as to those interested in understanding the forces that have shaped our recent past.

 Ben Jackson is Associate Professor of Modern History at Oxford University.

 3 B&W illustrations

 Copyright: © 2021